 PART 1: How to outline your sales process

-Skip to PART 2: Choosing the right stages and steps
+Jump to PART 2: How to choose the right sales process stages and tasks

 A sales process consists of a series of stages—usually three to seven, depending on the sale’s complexity—which cover the major milestones of a sale.
-Each stage consists of steps, laying out the key activities your team must perform in order to advance the sale from stage to stage.
+Each stage consists of tasks, which are the key activities your team must perform in order to advance the sale from stage to stage.

 Even if you’ve never formalized your sales process before, the raw materials are in place.
 Your reps likely have a general outline of sales activities that they follow for each sale, including commitments that they have to secure along the way from their prospects.